CFC2k22Organisation/SwachBin-AI-Model-Resnet/README.md

     9. All the information gets displayed in the IoT dashboard.
 ## Long description
 **Key Modules of swachBin:**
-1. Hardwared based front end
+1. Hardware based front end
 2. AI driven middle ware
 3. IoT and SQL infused backend